akuker/adbuino/QuokkADB.md

 Turning on the Mac:
  1. One blink - power on
+ 2. One blink - second core and USB up and running
  2. Two blinks - keyboard initialized
  3. Three blinks - mouse initialized